RossiVinicius/TypicalityOfContextuality/README.md

 # Code structure
 The detailed description of each function is provided in the docstrings.
 The repository contains a zip file `data.zip` containing raw text files with the data generated in the paper.
 The main file is `typicalityOfContextuality.py`, which is divided into 4 sections:
 ## Random sampling routines
-Routines employ functions from the `qutip` library to randomly generate Hilbert space vectors, density operators and unitary rotations.
+Routines employ functions from `numpy` and `qutip` libraries to randomly generate Hilbert space vectors, density operators and unitary rotations.
 It also provides the equally distributed effects for `Parallel_Typicality_fixed`.
 ## Typicality routines
 Provides a collection of routines that build up to `Parallel_Typicality` and `Parallel_Typicality_fixed`.
 These functions employ `multiprocessing` and `tqdm` functionalities.
 ## Tool for assessing minimal preparations